jbakse/site_builder/content/strategy/index.md

 Some of the more complex techniques have earned their own names: pseudo-random number generation, noise sampling, Brownian motion, L-systems, neural nets, turtles, Markov chains, poisson-disc sampling, particle systems, fractals, meta-balls.
 We've explored some of these already and will touch on others in the course of this class, but you don't need to know all of these techniques to build interesting things.

-In this chapter we’ll be looking at how conceptually simple steps can be combined in different ways to get different effects.
+In this chapter we'll be looking at how conceptually simple steps can be combined in different ways to get different effects.

 <!-- [[above section feels awkwardly positioned, especially after the preceding aside.
 Maybe this should talk more about "design patterns", composition? -->